 Loyola’s College of Business wants you to get the most out of your time here.
 That means providing you not only with an outstanding academic education, but also guiding your development in acquiring the skill set to research, plan for, and pursue a career that you find interesting and fulfilling.
 Our goal is to graduate students who are well-prepared to face the very competitive job market, and, the Portfolio program is the career tool to do that.
 In our experience we have found that many students don’t understand the importance of developing career skills/plans until it is too late, which is why we require the program beginning in freshman year.

 What are the course requirements, and where can I find them?

 The chart found on the Portfolio website gives you an overview of what is required each year.
 However, some requirements will change as the job market dictates and as we strive to bring you the most up-to-date, relevant information.
-Each semester students are enrolled in the corresponding Blackboard course for Portfolio.
-A syllabus is always posted to the BB course that gives you details and due dates for each assignment/requirement.
+Each semester students are enrolled in the corresponding Canvas course for Portfolio.
+A syllabus is always posted to the Canvas course that gives you details and due dates for each assignment/requirement.
 It is the student’s responsibility to read the syllabus and know what is required each semester.
-If a student is unclear of an assignment or a due date, he or she should immediately contact one of the Portfolio instructors listed on the syllabus.
+If a student is unclear about an assignment or a due date, he or she should immediately contact one of the Portfolio instructors listed on the syllabus.